 Overview

-• How to create custom buttons that navigate to the next event outside of the viewport in JavaScript Scheduler component with sparse data.
+• How to create custom buttons that navigate to the next event outside the viewport in a JavaScript Scheduler with sparse data.

 Finding the Next Event Outside the Viewport